slimbootloader/documentation/source/how-tos/create-ias-boot-image.rst

 Create IAS Boot Image
 ----------------------

-This page provides intructions to create a bootable Linux kernel image in IAS format and setup boot partition in |SPN| to boot from it.
+This page provides instructions to create a bootable Linux kernel image in IAS format and setup boot partition in |SPN| to boot from it.

 The following step-by-step instructions is an example to boot Yocto kernel using IAS image format on |UP2|.